 Follow nouns or な-adjectives (the words that you would’ve followed with -でした in polite speech) with だった.

-い-adjectives conjugate the same way that they do in neutral past tense, by dropping the い and replacing it with かった—simply lose the です!
+い-adjectives conjugate the same way that they do in neutral past tense.
+Drop the い and replace it with かった.

 ない is an い-adjective, so use verbs in plain-negative past tense by ending with –なかった.